Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Results

 \subsection{A complexity measure based on node degree}

 We construct emulation graphs.
 A rule is connected to another if it emulates (outgoing edge) or is emulated (incoming edge).

 Fig.~\ref{complexityECAs} shows how rules belonging to Wolfram class 3 and particularly class 4 are on average less frequently emulated, while rules of Wolfram classes 1 and 2 tend to have a higher node degree, i.e., many more rules are able to emulate them for small compiler programs (block encodings of short lengths).
 This points to an interesting connection between complexity and graph topology that we confirmed in the GCA rulespace by classifying rules by their complexity estimations, and finding that high complexity rules are of low degree, as shown in Fig.~\ref{fig_GCAEmulationTopologicalComplexity}.

 Fig.~\ref{fig_GCAEmulationTopologicalComplexity}(top) provides a topological measure of computational capacity and of class complexity.
 It suggests that class 4 rules can emulate more rules, which is compatible with the conjecture that class 4-type rules are likely Turing-universal~\cite{nks}, and thereby constitutes statistical evidence of computational capabilities from a topological perspective, based on the information from the emulating network.
 Additionally, Fig.~\ref{fig_GCAEmulationTopologicalComplexity}(bottom) suggests that class 4-type rules are less frequently emulated, thereby providing a fine and novel index of computational complexity, pinpointing that class 4-type rules (to the immediate right of the middle valley) are amongst the most difficult to emulate~\footnote{Results were generated with data from an exhaustive search of the full compiler space up to block size 15 for ECA and 12 for GCA.
-The exploration took about a week with a 10 cpu (2-core at 2.2GHz each) server and up to 64Gb of RAM.}.
+The exploration took about a week with a 10 CPU (2-core at 2.2GHz each) server and up to 64Gb of RAM.}.
 The plots are in agreement with the fact that class 4 computer programs are believed to be more programmable to reach computational universality, while at the same time being more difficult to emulate.
 In other words they make better emulators than emulated.
 On the other hand, GCA suggests that medium low complexity (equivalent to class 2 in Wolfram’s ECA classification) is equally amenable to being reprogrammed.